Zokka-Dev/zokka-compiler/README.md

 want to publish to the public Elm repository, but still want to use in your own projects.

-In those cases, you can directly just tell Zelm the exact location of one or two packages by adding them as entries to `single-package-locations`.
+In those cases, you can directly just tell Zokka the exact location of one or two packages by adding them as entries to `single-package-locations`.

 ```